-Choosing Magazines for Holiday Gifts or a Doctor’s Waiting Room
+Magazine Subscriptions for Gifts or a Doctor’s Waiting Room

-No matter if you are looking for a magazine gift subscription as a gift, or if you are trying to determine the best magazines for a doctor’s office waiting room, this article serves as a guide to help you choose what's best.
+If you are looking for a magazine subscription as a gift, or magazines for a doctor’s office waiting room, this article serves as a guide to help you choose what's best.

 Science-related magazines might be a good selection for students who will find it useful for learning about school projects.

-Office waiting rooms need attention to the the of clientele.
+Office waiting rooms need attention to the type of clientele.
 Depending on the type of patient in a doctor’s office, one magazine might be better than another.

 For any of these cases, I’ll give you the right idea to make a good decision.